 I’m Jerome Cloninger and welcome to My Healthy Page!

 A brief overview of my heart attack story.

 Prior to my heart attack, I ate whatever I wanted because I wasn’t overweight and I was never diagnosed with anything bad.
 I LOVED (actually was addicted to) sugar even more than cigarettes.
 Oh, did I love sugar!
 I never really exercised in my adult life.
 You could say my daily exercise was going up and downstairs to go outside to smoke.

-The doctors placed a stent and I realized I had two choices and I chose the one to make a healthy lifestyle change to recover from this heart attack.
+They gave me a stent and I realized I had two choices.
+I chose the one to make a healthy lifestyle change to recover from this heart attack.
 I found out that the body can remarkably heal itself IF provided with what it needs!
 Even through heart attack recovery!

 A couple of weeks after getting home from the hospital I started walking 30 minutes a day.
-I had to start small with 5 minute walks though.
+I had to start small with 5-minute walks though.
 I ended up getting into running and fell in love with running!
-I’ve run thousands of miles and as of 2021, have been running a monthly half marathon!
+I’ve run thousands of miles and as of May 2023, have run 36 half marathons!